 • If not, what are the chances for improvement?

 • What can be expected to happen in the next few weeks and months?

 • What options are available?

 • Is hospice something to be considered now?

 • When might hospice be appropriate?

-You can also ask Canon Hospice to discuss whether hospice is an appropriate choice.
+You can always ask Canon Hospice to discuss whether hospice is an appropriate choice.

 How does Canon Hospice use and disclose protected health care information?

 Canon Hospice maintains privacy protection and adheres to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Once a patient passes away, a copy of the chart may be released to the Executor of the Estate or by subpoena.